High Conflict: Why We Get Trapped And How We Get Out by Amanda Ripley is a self-help book published in 2021.

 The Power Of The Binary

-- We don’t really know what our intentions & desires are
+- Much miscommunication is internal — we often don’t know what our true intentions are

 The Fire Starters

-- Fire accelerants speed & spread conflict + make it more meaningful (& therefore harder to interrupt)
+- Certain fire accelerants speed & spread conflict, making it harder to resolve:

 Part II – Out Of Conflict